Wentz, Eagles keep NFC East hopes alive by beating Redskins

-Wentz’s ability to bounce back from some accuracy issues and a turnover means the Eagles (7-7) are still in the thick of the division race with a game against the division rival Dallas Cowboys coming next week.

-Of course, Wentz didn’t do it by himself.
+Wentz threw TD passes to running back Miles Sanders, tight end Zach Ertz and receiver Greg Ward and was 30 of 43 for 266 yards.
+The 4-yard pass from Wentz to Ward with 26 seconds left put Philadelphia up for good and electrified a stadium full of green-clad Eagles fans.
+His ability to bounce back from some accuracy issues and a turnover kept the Eagles on pace with the Cowboys.

+“We knew what was in front of us,” coach Doug Pederson said.
+“We dealt ourselves this situation.
+I don’t think it’s going to take much motivation this week.”

 Sanders rushed for 122 yards and a touchdown and caught six passes for 50 yards.
-The Eagles’ defense that struggled to stop Washington’s Dwayne Haskins most of the afternoon got him to fumble for a touchdown by Nigel Bradham on the game’s final play.
+The Eagles’ defense that struggled to stop Washington’s Dwayne Haskins most of the afternoon got him to fumble for a touchdown by Nigel Bradham on the game’s final play, leading fans in the corner to chant, “We want Dallas!”

 Coming off an overtime victory against Eli Manning and the New York Giants, a loss to Washington (3-11) could’ve had the Eagles facing elimination next week.
 Allowing an early 75-yard TD pass from Haskins to Terry McLaurin and falling behind 7-3, 14-10, 21-17 and 27-24 made that a distinct possibility.